shawn-sheng23/CodeSignal-Solutions/README.md

 # CodeSignal-Solutions
-This is where I share my solutions for CodeSignal problems
+This is where I share my solutions for CodeSignal problems.
+I acknowledge reference to Linktik's code.